The Purple Painted Lady® is always here to help her customers! (please LIKE my Facebook page by clicking on my business name to the left)

 First and foremost- one thing I want to drill home is that if you OVER brush your Lacquer when applying – it will look bad!
 Often you will get a white haze – professionals call this “flashing.”
 Moisture and humidity can cause hazing, blushing and Whiting.
 So, use the product at room temperature and if you are going through a serious wet season with lots of rain…consider waiting till the humidity levels are more reasonable.

-If you do not add water to the first coat – like we direct- it can look bad!
+We suggest adding about 10% water to your first coat only.
+If you do NOT add water to the first coat – like we direct- it can look bad!

 Annie Sloan Lacquer is a clear matte water based varnish.
 It is a strong penetrating Lacquer meant to be used over wood, linoleum or concrete floors painted with Chalk Paint® for interior use. (in other words- Note- this is not recommended for outdoor use.)